-Rushegura is one of the 12 habituated gorilla families found in the Buhoma sector in the southern parts of the Bwindi Impenetrable forests.
+Rushegura gorilla family is one of the 12 habituated gorilla families found in the Buhoma sector in the southern parts of the Bwindi Impenetrable forests.
 This group is among st the newly habituated Gorilla groups in the Bwindi Impenetrable National Park, it was habituated In 2000 and opened for tourists in 2002 (Normally the habituation process takes a period of 2 years) of thoroughly studying a particular Gorilla group.

 Uganda has got over 14 Gorilla groups that can be trekked with majority numbers found in the Bwindi Impenetrable jungles and only a one gorilla group is found in Mgahinga National Park (Nyakagezi Gorilla Group).
 Gorilla habituation process is a period of exposure of wild gorillas making them get used to humans as well as studying their behaviors in their natural environments.
 The Bwindi Impenetrable is home to over 480 gorillas In Uganda which all are linked to 36 gorilla families in the park.